laurgavrilescu/l2g/README.md

     - improve API - some response code can be refined, also the structure of some JSONs in body
     - add tests - did not add any tests so far, my 8 hours ended :) - testing it properly requires some time (have to create in memory mocks for everything), so I was testing entirely using Swagger API all common scenarios worked fine
-    - improve docker compose file to include a container for the application mongodb container for a standalone deploy strategy
+    - improve docker compose file to include a container for the application, depending on mongodb container for a standalone deploy strategy
     - fixed potential bugs that will appear after tests